 Yet despite that, and the fact that Leicester City were only signing him as back-up to Kasper Schmeichel, the Foxes agreed to pay the £12.5million asking price.

-The Wales international has only just established himself in the Leicester starting XI and Liverpool definitely got the better of the deal.
+The Wales international has failed to establish himself at Leicester and Liverpool definitely got the better of the deal.

 Elliott came through the Fulham academy and became the youngest-ever Premier League player when he made his debut at 17 in 2019.